011000100110111101101111/Nexus/docs/collections/_posts/2024-02-15-k8s_deployment_bare_metal.md

 categories: orchestration kubernetes
 ---

+**Guide results**

+- 1 master node running on ubuntu
+- 2 worker nodes running on ubuntu
+- CNI deployed

+**Prerequisites / Important Information**

+- Everything is tested and tuned for Ubuntu 22.04 LTS server
+  - If you want to use another os, there are various areas you will need to alter, but it is easily doable.
-We will discuss the deployment of kubernetes on bare metal machines.
+- We will discuss the deployment of kubernetes on bare metal machines.
 We will look into the considerations needed when using bare metal compared to cloud, as well as discussing the benefits of certain "plugins" compared to others.
 All of this comes from my research during implementing k8s in my homelab, as well as in the CCDC.

-To be more specific, I will cover deploying [Kubeadm](https://kubernetes.io/docs/reference/setup-tools/kubeadm/) across 1 master node and 2 worker nodes.
+- To be more specific, I will cover deploying [Kubeadm](https://kubernetes.io/docs/reference/setup-tools/kubeadm/) across 1 master node and 2 worker nodes.
 First, we will cover the manual steps required, then look at an ansible playbook to take care of these manual steps instead.

-**Another consideration is this was all done on `ubuntu 22.04 LTS server` nodes**

-Throughout this writeup I will switch between referencing the control plane and master.
+- Throughout this writeup I will switch between referencing the control plane and master.
 They are interchangable, but if you are just starting then control plane is the most recent used reference for it.

-The topics we will cover consist of,

-- Pre-Installation Requirements
-- Deploying the cluster
-- Resources

-Suggested post-install topics include,

-- CNI setup
-- CSI setup
-- Loadbalancer setup
-- Ingress setup
-- Automated Deployment with Ansible

 ## Pre-Installation Requirements